OvanHouten/Evil-Hangman-iOS/doc/design.md

 The View
 --------
 The View typically deals with what the user sees.
 Background, buttons, sliders etc. It should update accordingly to your actions which are done by the Model.
+There will be 2 Views, one for the game, and one for the settings.

 Model
 -----
 The Model is the component in the app that interacts with a database, or an internet connection.
 Here lies the actual logic of the application.
+One of these logics will be of checking if a letter is an valid guess or not.
+I plan to do this with a hash table, to quickly sort an array in a new array, where the words are sorted by the position of the guessed letters.

 Controller
 ----------